Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 This is exactly how R has become such a powerful tool.
 Many smart people have written sets of functions, which are called libraries.
 Feel the power of open-source.

+Time to write some of our own functions and give back to that generous community.

 ## Data Needed

 For this work challenge you will need: